MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab1_Ex4_message_encryption.md

 You've configured a transport rule that ensures emails from the finance department are encrypted and branded consistently, reinforcing Contoso's messaging and security standards.

-## Task 5 – Test the custom branding template
+## Task 5 – Validate custom branding behavior

 To validate the new custom configuration, you need to use the account of Lynne Robbins again, who is a member of the finance team.